Yoo Youngkuk: Bunka Gakuin

 YYK made his debut as an artist at the 7th exhibition of the Independent Artists Association (獨立美術家協會) in 1937 and actively participated in Jiyu-ten (自由展, exhibition of Association of Free Artists) which was organized by AFA.
 YYK won the prize of the society at the second exhibition (1938) and became a fellow.
 The experience of participating actively in the mainstream of the Japanese avant-garde movement provided YYK with a solid basis for his future activities in Korea.
 Unfortunately, YYK’s works made in Tokyo days were all lost during the Korean War except for some relief works.
 For the 8th solo exhibition in 1979, YYK reproduced reliefs from remaining postcards with the help of Yoo Lizzy, his daughter and a metalcraft artist.
 The originals were produced in the late 1930s, not much later than Piet Mondrian and Jean Arp, leaders of Abstraction-Création group in Paris, showing that YYK was keenly aware of French avant-garde movements and tried to join the most cutting-edge trends.

 Photography

-During the World War II in Japan artists were forced to work on documentary war paintings and Hasegawa Saburo, a close associate of YYK, unwilling to comply with the policy, chose to work on photography instead.
-YYK completed the photography class at the Oriental Photography School in Tokyo(1940), and exhibited photo works at the 6th exhibition of Association of Art Creators (formerly AFA) which portrayed mostly historical remains of Gyeongju; old capital of Silla dynasty.
-Photography was life-long hobby of YYK.
+During World War II in Japan, artists were forced to work on documentary war paintings, and Hasegawa Saburo, a close associate of YYK, unwilling to comply with the policy, chose to work on photography instead.
+YYK completed the photography class at the Oriental Photography School in Tokyo (1940) and exhibited photo works at the 6th exhibition of the Association of Art Creators (formerly AFA), which portrayed mostly historical remains of Gyeongju, the old capital of the Silla dynasty.
+Photography was a life-long hobby of YYK.
 YYK later mentioned that he learned photography because he thought photographers had better chances of finding jobs than artists during the wartime.